 What is going to happen to the cows?

 There will still be cows at the MSV!
 New farm fencing is going to be added as is a crossing with cow gates on the new main entrance road.
 On occasion, traffic on the main entrance road may be stopped as cows move from one field to another; however, visitors should not expect to encounter free-range cows.

 How much of the MSV landscape is going to open with The Trails?

 90 additional acres of the MSV property will be open to the community when The Trails open.
 In its entirety the MSV property is 214 acres.
 The MSV is the largest green space and only remaining working farm in the City of Winchester.
 After the opening of The Trails, 83 acres of the MSV property will still be dedicated to farm use.

 $9 million.
 Along with building more than three miles of trails, the project includes a new Amherst Street entrance to the MSV site, a new entrance road to access the site, new parking lots (at the trailhead and in front of the museum building), overlooks from the trails, and outdoor art installations.
 Note: rising construction costs and a required expansion of the storm water management system to accommodate future improvements to the entire MSV site resulted in an increase in the total project cost.

 How close are we to reaching the goal of $9 million dollars?

-The MSV could achieve its fundraising goal for The Trails at the MSV if the community donates $182,000 by December 31 of this year (as of Nov.
-29, less than $119,000 is all that is needed to make the trails a reality).
-Thanks to the combined matching grants from the Glass–Glen Burnie Foundation and The Cabell Foundation, every dollar donated for the project through year’s end is matched at a rate of three to one.
+The MSV could achieve its fundraising goal for The Trails at the MSV if the community donates $182,000 by December 31, 2018.
+Thanks to the combined matching grants from the Glass–Glen Burnie Foundation and The Cabell Foundation, every dollar donated for the project through December 31, 2018, is matched at a rate of three to one.